-Shia LaBeouf legal troubles and rehabilitation
+Shia LaBeouf legal issues and lawsuits

 Timeline